-What is the timeline for buying a house in the UK?
-We often get this question from both first-time buyers and people moving on from their current home, so we’ll try and outline the process in this article.
+We often get asked, How Long Does it Take to Buy a House?
+From both first-time buyers and people moving on from their current home, so we’ll try and outline the process in this article.

 Before we go over the timeline, here’s a simple answer to the question in the title: it can take between 3 and 6 months to buy a house in the UK right now, and it can even vary beyond this broad estimate.
 There are many variables in the process that affect how long it takes to buy a UK property.
 Read on to follow the various stages of the process and get an idea of what’s in store should you decide to buy.